Transvaginal Mesh Failure

 Transvaginal Mesh Complications

-A recent study regarding vaginal meshes published in the New England Journal of Medicine revealed troubling results with these procedures: Women who had a transvaginal mesh inserted suffered higher rates of serious complications, including bladder perforation and pelvic hemorrhage and an increased number of adverse events after the surgery, such as urinary incontinence and pain during intercourse.
+A study regarding vaginal meshes published in the New England Journal of Medicine revealed troubling results with these procedures: Women who had a transvaginal mesh inserted suffered higher rates of serious complications, including bladder perforation and pelvic hemorrhage and an increased number of adverse events after the surgery, such as urinary incontinence and pain during intercourse.

 The U.S. Food and Drug Administration (FDA) warns, "The most frequent complications included erosion through vaginal epithelium, infection, pain, urinary problems, and recurrence of prolapse and/or incontinence.
 There were also reports of bowel, bladder, and blood vessel perforation during insertion.
 In some cases, vaginal scarring and mesh erosion led to a significant decrease in patient quality of life due to discomfort and pain."